concourse/rfcs/01-resources-v2/proposal.md

 ## Changes to Versioned Artifact resources

-* Add a `spaces` action, which is used to discover spaces.

-  It's not a verb, partly because most verbs would be ambiguous with `check`, and partly because the API is practically stateless; it just returns whatever spaces there are.

-* Add a `destroy` action, which looks like `put` (can be given files and params to determine what to destroy) but returns the set of versions that it deleted.

-  This is to support bulk deletes, e.g. to garbage collect intermediate artifacts after a final build is shipped.
+* Change `check` to run against all spaces.
+It will be given a mapping of each space to its current latest version, and return the set of all spaces, along with any new versions in each space.

+  This is all done as one batch call so that resources can decide how to efficiently perform the check.
+It also keeps the container overhead down to one per resource, rather than one per space.

+* Change `put` to emit a set of created versions for each space, rather than just one.

+  Technically the `git` resource may push many commits, so returning more than one version is necessary to track them all as outputs of a build.
+This could also support batch creation.

+  To ensure `check` is the source of truth for ordering, the versions returned by `put` are not order dependent.
+A `check` will be performed to discover them in the correct order, and then each version will be saved as an output of the build.
+The latest version of the set will then be fetched.

+* Change `put` to additionally return a set of *deleted* versions.

+  There has long been a call for a batch `delete` or `destroy` action.
+Adding this to `put` alongside the set of created versions allows `put` to become a general idempotent side-effect performer, rather than implying that each resource must support a separate `delete` action.

-* Change `check` and `get` to always run against a particular space, given by the request payload.
+* Change `get` to always run against a particular space, given by the request payload.

 * Change `check` to include metadata for each version.
 Change `get` and `put` to no longer return it.

   This way metadata is always immediately available, and only comes from one place.

   The original thought was that metadata collection may be expensive, but so far we haven't seen that to be the case.

 * Change `get` script to no longer return a version, since it's always given one now.
 As a result, `get` no longer has a response; it just succeeds or fails.

 * Change `get` and `put` to run with the bits as their working directory, rather than taking the path as an argument.
 This was something people would trip up on when implementing a resource.

-* Change `put` to emit a list of versions, rather than just one.

-  TODO: it's undecided whether `put` should be given a single space, return a single space, or return many spaces + versions.

-  Technically the `git` resource may push many commits, so this is necessary to track them all as outputs of a build.
-This could also support batch creation.

-  To ensure `check` is the source of truth for ordering, the versions returned by `put` are not order dependent.
-A `check` will be performed to discover them in the correct order, and then each version will be saved as an output of the build.
-The latest version of the set will then be fetched.

 * Change `put` to write its JSON response to a specified file, rather than `stdout`, so that we don't have to be attached to process its response.

   This is one of the few ways a build can error after the ATC reattaches (`unexpected end of JSON`).
 With it written to a file, we can just try to read the file when we re-attach after seeing that the process exited.
 This also frees up stdout/stderr for normal logging, which has been an occasional pitfall during resource development/debugging.